 “A boundary is not that at which something stops but, as the Greeks recognized, the boundary is that from which something begins its presencing.”
 Martin Heidegger

-The real lesson is an existential one: we must experience every space as a lived presence.
-That means space is where life is shared and love is given.
-Unless we learn to experience space with a radical sense of lived presence the silence will continue to haunt us.
+The real lesson is existential: we must experience every space as a lived presence.
+That means space is where life is shared, and love is given.
+Unless we learn to experience space with a radical sense of lived presence, the silence will continue to haunt us.
 The sky will continue to seduce us and eventually swallow us whole.

 Recommended Reading